What if I told you there was untold treasure within reach? And all you had to do was travel a short distance to find it?

 - No pens.
 You should bring a notebook (preferably one with a hard cover for writing on) and should feel free to sketch any of the pieces and/or take notes on the exhibits.
 You must, however, do so IN PENCIL.
 Pens/ink can cause serious damage.

 - No backpacks.
 You should check your bags and coats at the coat check in the lobby.
 Carry a notebook and pencil and MAYBE A SMALL BAG for your wallet and phone.
 You don’t want to be carrying lots of heavy stuff and you really don’t want to knock something over with the huge bag you are carrying.
 Seriously consider wearing something with pockets.

 - No touching the art.
 Even the sculptures.
 Even if you see other people doing it.
-The oils/dirt on your hands builds up on sculpture over time and can corrode the metal, discolor the stone and generally cause serious damage.
+The oils/dirt on your hands builds up on the sculpture over time and can corrode the metal, discolor the stone, and generally cause serious damage.

 - No running.

 - No eating in the museum (unless you are in the museum café).

 - No chewing gum.

 - No yelling.
 Please keep your voices down.
 It is great to discuss what you see, but other people are there to enjoy the work, too.